Last updated on March 27th, 2023 at 09:00 pm

 FUN FACT: Did you know that rhubarb is actually a vegetable?
 For the longest time I thought it was a fruit!

-Preserving some of your rhubarb by making jam is a great way to enjoy this wonderful seasonal vegetable, in and off season.
+Preserving some of your rhubarb by making jam is a great way to enjoy this wonderful seasonal vegetable, for both in season and off season enjoyment.

 Does Rhubarb Have Pectin In It?